roosterMAP/notes/blackhole.md

 \end{pmatrix}
 $$

 From here you can see that there is no longer divergent behavior at the horizon.
-We still have divergence then $r=0$, but we are not going into proving that this is a real curvature singularity and not a coordinate singularity.
+We still have divergence at $r=0$, but we are not going into proving that this is a real curvature singularity and not a coordinate singularity.

-In theory, we could calculate christoffel symbols and solve parallel transport and geodesic equations.
+From here, we can easily calculate Christoffel symbols and solve parallel transport and geodesic equations like we did with the Wormhole project.

 One last thing, you may have noticed that we have non-diagonal terms at $g_{vr}$ and $g_{rv}$.
-This is perfectly fine, it only means that our basis vector are non-orthogonal.
-Its perfectly fine to work in a coordinate system like this.
+This is perfectly fine, it only means that our basis vectors are non-orthogonal.

 ## Kerr-Newman metric